For advocates of gay adoption, progress but also obstacles

 - Seattle police release ‘Deadliest Catch’ star Sig Hansen’s arrest video: ‘I suppose I gotta pay the piper’ WATCH

-“Some of these agencies are quite clear that they don’t work with certain sorts of people,” said Currey Cook, who handles adoption and foster care issues for the LGBT-rights group Lambda Legal.
+“Some of these agencies are quite clear that they don’t work with certain sorts of people,” said Currey Cook of the LGBT-rights group Lambda Legal.

 Some would-be gay adopters seek out other agencies, Cook said.
 “But some people think, ‘I’m not going to risk being stigmatized and turned away, so I’m not going to step up at all.'”